andrew867/LuxPower-Advanced/README.md

 # LuxPython (Full Home Assistant UI Integration)
-LuxPython is a custom integration into Home Assistant (HA) to allow local access to the Lux Powertek Inverter
+LuxPython is a custom integration into Home Assistant (HA) to allow local access to the Lux Powertek Inverter.
+This has also been confirmed to work with EG$ Electronics inverters which are rebranded LUX units.

 # IMPORTANT PLEASE READ!